Save the date for SEAS 2019: Tuesday, April 23, 10am-2pm @ GMU Center for the Arts

 • General Showcase (grades K-12) – bring a 5-8 students with a tri-fold display highlighting the environmental stewardship efforts at your school.

 Eco-Partners can sign up to lead an activity for student groups at the partner village (outdoor tent area).
-Our Eco-Partner invitation has more details.
+Details to come soon.

 Questions?
 Contact email@example.com